tri-cods/html-css/sections/create_site.md

 On your desktop, create a new folder called `Institute_Site`.
 Create a `index.html` file inside that folder.
 This will be the homepage or landing page of your site.

-**Challenge** Practice using the command line.
+**Challenge:** Practice using the command line.
 Commands are written out below if you need help getting started.

 ## This page should include the following:
 <p>